Mark Gerretsen: Personal life

 Gerretsen and his wife Vanessa live in Kingston's east end with their three children Mason, Francesco and Vivian.
-Mark is the son of John Gerretsen, former Mayor of Kingston and MPP for Kingston and the Islands who held several positions in the cabinets of Premier Dalton McGuinty and Kathleen Wynne.

 Environment

-While Mayor of Kingston, Mark oversaw the launch of Sustainable Kingston, an organization launched by the city as a non-profit to support Kingston in achieving the vision of becoming Canada's most sustainable city.
+While Mayor of Kingston, Gerretsen oversaw the launch of Sustainable Kingston, an organization launched by the city as a non-profit to support Kingston in achieving the vision of becoming Canada's most sustainable city.
 Gerretsen was also Mayor of Kingston when the City converted all street lights to LED.

 Personally, Gerretsen was an early participant in the province of Ontario's Microfit program aimed at encouraging homeowners to install solar panels to feed electricity back into the grid.
 Gerretsen and his wife, Vanessa, have been driving electric vehicles since 2012.